lowandrew/BioTools/README.md

 Runs mash dist on positional arguments (as with `mash.sketch`, any number can be passed in and patterns work).
 Outputs results to a tab-delimited file which can be interpreted by `mash.read_mash_output`

+`mash.screen(sketch_file, file_1, file_2, output_file='screen.tab', threads=1)`

+Runs mash screen on positional arguments.
+First argument must be a sketch file, followed by as many fasta/fastq files as you want.

 `mash.read_mash_output(result_file)`

 Reads a mash output file created by mash dist.
 Returns a list where each entry in the list represents one row from